9fots/fruitsofthespirit/_posts/2014-04-23-legalism-one-oh-one.markdown

 date:   2014-04-23
 categories: legalism
 permalink: mammon-institutionalized.html
+slug: 95% of us serve Mammon because it has been systemically institutionalized into our every day life.
+It is the sole metric by which every aspect of `modern` life functions.
+You either serve Life, Love, or you serve destruction.
+keys: mammon, money, non-renewable resources, hemp, marijuana
 ---

 95% of us serve Mammon because it has been systemically institutionalized into our every day life.
 It is the sole metric by which every aspect of `modern` life functions.